awesomeAB/react-meme-generator/README.md

-# React Meme Generator Capstone Project
+# React Meme Generator

+This react app was built from scratch without any scaffolding code.

 Quick start: